TobiasPSP/doneland_sources/Components/Microcontroller/How To Use/Firmware/From Someone Else/WLED/README.md

 <img src="images/wled_proj_mount_simple2_t.png" width="40%" height="60%" />

+> [!TIP]
+> I used *Sunlu PLA* in *black matte* which produced a beautiful housing. *PETG* turned out to be too shiny.
+It generally has an inferior print quality when compared to *PLA*, with much more visible layer lines.

 Place the microcontroller board into the designated recess in the mount.
 Use insulation tape to cover the flat backside of the microcontroller board, ensuring none of its exposed areas can contact the LED panel's backside.
 Then, carefully place the LED panel on top of it.
 The panel serves as a protective cover and secures the microcontroller board in place.

 The LED panels I’ve used have six mounting holes, and the 3D-printed mount has corresponding screw holes.
-Use six *M2* screws to secure the LED panel to the mount.
+Use six *M2* screws to secure the LED panel to the mount (probably two screws will also work).

 <img src="images/wled_proj_mount_simple_withmatrix1_t.png" width="40%" height="60%" />